Law of the European Union: Agriculture, forestry and water

 Outside farms, forests cover just 43.52% of the EU's land, compared to 80% forest cover historically across Europe.
-There is no requirement yet to undertake any reforesting or rewilding of land, while the Land Use and Forestry Directive 2018 mere requires that member states keep accounts of land use and forestry changes based on greenhouse gas emissions, and that emissions do not exceed removals of greenhouse gases.
+There is no requirement yet to undertake any reforesting or rewilding of land, while the Land Use and Forestry Directive 2018 merely requires that member states keep accounts of land use and forestry changes based on greenhouse gas emissions, and that emissions do not exceed removals of greenhouse gases.
 Globally, the Timber Regulation 2010 requires that all timber traders know their supply chains and keep records for 5 years, to ensure that any illegally harvested timber is banned in the EU law, however there is not yet any ban on imports of goods (such as beef or palm oil) from countries that continue to deforest their landscape.
 For water resources, in nature or for drinking, the Water Framework Directive 2000 sets common standards and provides that member states should oversee water industry standards.
 The Drinking Water Quality Directive 2020 requires water that is "wholesome and clean", and article 4 defines this as free from micro-organisms and parasites dangerous to health, and compliant with chemical and biological standards in Annex I. The Bathing Waters Directive 2006 sets standards for quality of bathing waters, namely riviers and beaches, to be free from toxic waste or sewage.
 There must be adequate remedies for breaches, so in Commission v United Kingdom (1992) it was held that the UK's approach of accepting undertakings from water companies to behave better in future, instead of using enforcement orders, was inadequate to comply with EU law.
 Fines can be and often are significant, ranging into hundreds of thousands or millions of euros for breach.

 Transport and buildings

 Clean road, rail, sea and air transport are fundamental goals of the EU, given its commitment to human rights for 'improvement of the quality of the environment', 'services of general economic interest', and the right to 'the benefits of scientific progress'.
 However, the pace of reform is slow compared to the urgency of reversing global heating.
-The Renewable Energy Directive 2018 article 25 requires that final energy consumption in transport in each member state is ‘at least 14%’ renewable by 2030.
+The Renewable Energy Directive 2018 article 25 requires that final energy consumption in transport in each member state is 'at least 14%' renewable by 2030.
 This is within the 2030 target for 32% "share of energy from renewable sources in the Union's gross final consumption of energy".
 In 2022, the EU promised to ban sale of new petrol and diesel vehicles only by 2035, enabling manufacturing corporations to profit from toxic emissions for another 13 years, though many member states have higher standards.
 There is not yet a plan for full rail electrification, or clean shipping or air travel, even where technology exists.